Anushka1610/VAE-MNIST/README.md

 # Variational-Autoencoders
-Development of Variational Autoencoders using Keras
+Development of Variational Autoencoders using Keras for use with MNIST.